 Smith College attracts the best and brightest students from around the world.
-We are the number one producer of Fulbright Award winners among liberal arts colleges, and with an acceptance rate of 32 percent, the class of 2021 was the college’s most competitive class ever.
+For the past decade, Smith’s Fulbright success rate has been the highest in the nation among top-producing liberal arts colleges.
+And with an acceptance rate of 31 percent, the class of 2022 was the college’s most competitive class ever.

 The candidates who apply to Smith are change agents who have the power to lead governments, businesses and nonprofits—and to solve our world’s most pressing problems.
 But first, we must provide them with the education, the confidence and the leadership training they need to develop their passion and their expertise.
 To do that, we need your help.

 Smith’s commitment to financial aid in 2017, up from $42 million in 2007

 Number of Smith admissions applications received for the class of 2022, a new record

 Average need-based grant for the Class of 2021

 Students receiving federal Pell grants, making Smith a national leader in creating access for low-income and first-generation students

 For students today, one of the biggest barriers to pursuing higher education is the cost.

 Ensuring access to education is Smith’s top priority, and the college remains committed to meeting the demonstrated need of all admitted students.
 This is an expensive endeavor, however, as the college tries to control costs while developing programs for the students of today.

 Smith expended $42 million in financial aid in 2007, while in 2017 this number jumped to more than $69 million.
 More than 65% of students received financial aid in FY’18, with the average need-based grant portion of each aid package at $48,185.
 By expanding our endowment for financial aid, we can provide sustainable funding that will support students from all backgrounds in perpetuity.